rdelfin/pe_mentorship/week_2/problems.md

    2. How many words contain the "-tion" ending in the dictionary? **HINT**: Use the `wc` (short for word count) program.
 Read the man page to figure out how to get line counts.
+4. **CSV madness**: We've provided you with a CSV in your home directory called `heights.csv` (just `ls` when you log in and you'll see it).
+If you look at it with something like `less`, you'll see it's a large file with fake people's data.
+It contains their extremely precise height in cm, full name, and split out first and last names.
+CSV's are quite simple files.
+Imagine this as a massive table, where each column in a row is separated by commas, and the rows are each new line in the file.
+Notice the first row is used to give each column a name.
+In this exercise you'll compute a lot of things based on this data, so it'll be a multi-parter:
+   1. Look over the file.
+How many rows (excluding the header) does this contain?
+How do you get and print this number in bash? (take a look at 3.2 if you need a hint).
+   2. Next, how do you get bash to print out only the full names in the file? **HINT**: you'll need to make use of the `awk` program.
+Read the man page and search online for how it can help you in this task.
+   3. In the home directory we also provided a program called `avg.py` (feel free to read the code with `less`, it's a relatively simple piece of python).
+This computes the average of all the numbers you feed in from standard input.
+Test it out by running `./avg.py`, typing one number in each line and pressing Ctrl+D (for EOF) once you're done.
+Does it work as expected?
+With what edge cases does this program fail?
+   4. Now, using what you've just learned and pipes (`|`), compute the average height of the people on the file.